elevatelearning/el-site/content/insights/personalised-learning-in-digital-age/index.md

 # Key Indicators of Personalised Learning in the Digital Age

-Before diving into the benefits of technology-driven personalised learning, let's explore a few of the key indicators of personalised learning in the digital age.
+Let's explore a few of the key benefits of personalised learning in the digital age.

 <img src="https://res.cloudinary.com/elevatelearning/image/upload/c_scale,w_737/v1659009468/site-articles/personalised-learning-in-the-digital-age/THREE_BENEFITS_OF_PERSONALISED_LEARNING_1_rj8nyl.png" alt="This infographic illustrates the three benefits of personalised learning." title="The Three Benefits of Personalised Learning" class="img-center"/>

 # Prioritising Technology in Learning Design